Preparing for an IVA Annual Review

 - Small reduction (up to 20% under the 2025 IVA Protocol[1]) – Your IP can approve this without creditor consent.

 - Larger or longer-term reduction – Your IP will propose a formal variation to your creditors.
-They may agree to lower payments, however may require you to extend your IVA to compensate for reducing your payments.
+They may agree to lower payments, however this may require you to extend your IVA to compensate for reducing your payments.

-What if nothing has changed?
+What if nothing’s changed?

 Remember we’re here to help